- 4 Poblano chile peppers, about 1 pound

 - 1 cup heavy cream

 Roast the peppers by placing them on an open gas flame, turning them frequently withtongs until all sides are charred black, about 7 to 10 minutes.
 (Alternately, the peppers can be roasted under a broiler, or on top of a gas or charcoal grill.)
 Place the blackened peppers in a plastic or paper bag, and let rest until cool enough to handle, about 15 minutes.
 Peel the peppers, split in half lengthwise, and discard the seeds and the stems.
 Roughly chop and set aside.

 Bring a large pot of salted water to a boil.
 In 3 batches, add the spinach and blanch for 15 seconds.
 Remove with a slotted spoon and shock in an ice bath.
 Remove and squeeze out the excess.
 Chop and set aside.

 In a large saucepan, melt 4 tablespoons of the butter over medium-high heat.
 Add the onions and cook, stirring, until very soft, 3 to 4 minutes.
 Add the garlic, chili powder, salt, pepper, and cayenne, and cook, stirring, for 45 seconds.
-Add 1/4 cup of the flour and cook, stirring with a heavy wooden spoon, to make a light roux, 2 minutes.
+Add 1/4 cup of the flour and cook, stirring with a heavy wooden spoon, to make a roux, 2 minutes.
 Gradually add the half-and-half, and cook, stirring, until thick, 2 to 3 minutes.
 Add the spinach and stir to incorporate.
 Remove from the heat and fold in half of the chopped chiles.
 Adjust the seasoning, to taste.
-Fold in the cubed queso fresco and both Pepper Jacks, and set aside.
+Fold in the cubed queso fresco and Pepper Jack, and set aside.